linhuixiao/linhuixiao.github.io/_pages/about.md

 I always maintain an open and collaborative academic attitude.
 Colleagues who are interested in my research work are welcome to engage in discussions, and **scholars and students with potential collaboration interests are also encouraged to pursue in-depth cooperation with me**.
 If interested, please feel free to contact me via email.

-Furthermore, Pengcheng National Laboratory consistently undertakes multiple major national research initiatives related to visual perception.
+Furthermore, Pengcheng National Laboratory consistently undertakes multiple major national research initiatives related to artificial intelligence.
 Students interested in applying for [joint Ph.D programs](https://yzw.pcl.ac.cn/home) are also welcome to reach out via email for consultation and exchange.

 Education Background
 ======
 * 2021—2025  Ph.D.，[University of Chinese Academy of Sciences (UCAS)](https://www.ucas.edu.cn/)
   * Institute of Automation, Chinese Academy of Sciences, National Key Laboratory of Multimodal Artificial Intelligence Systems, Beijing, China
+  * Pengcheng National Laboratory, Shenzhen, China
   * UCAS ranks No. 1 in China in the ESI ranking system and No. 69 globally in the [US News ranking system](https://www.usnews.com/education/best-global-universities/rankings).
 * 2016—2019  Master，[University of Chinese Academy of Sciences (UCAS)](https://www.ucas.edu.cn/)
   * Institute of Aerospace Information, Chinese Academy of Sciences, State Key Laboratory of Transducer Technology, Beijing, China